 - Maggie couldn't remember the answer to test question #12, even though she had studied.
 Nate was the smartest kid in the class, and from where Maggie sat, she could see his answers if she turned her head slightly.
 When Mrs. Archer turned her back, Maggie almost cheated, but her conscience stopped her because she knew it was wrong.
 Instead, Maggie took a guess at the answer and then turned in her paper.

 - The cashier only charged the couple for one meal even though they had eaten two.
 They could have gotten away with only paying for one, but they pointed out the cashier's mistake and offered to pay for both meals.
 They wanted to be honest and they knew that the restaurant owner and employees needed to make a living.

 - On the playground, two kids were making fun of Joseph because he wore glasses.
 John was tempted to join in so that he could make himself look good, but when he thought about how bad Joseph must already feel, he knew that he couldn't.

-The id, ego and superego work together in creating a behavior.
-The id creates the demands, the ego adds the needs of reality with the superego adds morality to the action which is taken.
+The id, ego and superego work together to create human behavior.
+The id creates the demands, the ego adds the needs of reality, and the superego adds morality to the action which is taken.

 Even though each of these elements make up human behavior, they also constitute some of our favorite characters in the books we read.
 Take a look at this list of character trait examples to see what you'd like to incorporate in your next short story or novel.